Picolab/TicTacToe/README.md

 ![Looking at the list of channels](https://picolab.github.io/TicTacToe/images/Step4a.png)

 Name the new channel "tictactoe" and gives it a type of "ui".
-Click the "new channel" button.
+Click the "add channel" button.

 ![Preparing to create a new channel](https://picolab.github.io/TicTacToe/images/Step4b.png)